Contents

 Fully amortized bonds

-A fully amortized bond is a debt instrument where the principal amount is repaid gradually over the bond’s life through periodic payments.
-These payments typically consist of both interest and principal components.
+A fully amortized bond is a debt instrument in which the principal is repaid gradually over the bond’s life through periodic payments.
+These payments typically consist of both interest and principal.
 As the bond matures, the proportion of each payment allocated to principal repayment increases.

 Key characteristics